Skip to content

 What’s more, they also provide solutions to the pain points your target audience – or a journalist’s target audience – may have experienced or identified.

-If you can answer this question using the techniques mentioned above, then you’re already taking steps towards creating content that is easier to digest.
+If you can answer this question using the techniques mentioned above, then you’re already taking steps towards creating kick-ass content that is easier to digest.
 When readers take more notice of your content they’re more likely to engage with it and remember your key messages.

 Knowing Your Audience